 This professional con artist has gone by several names in the past two decades in at least three different states — Texas, New Hampshire, and California.

-She claims to have been invited to Koreatown by a representative of the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.
+She was invited to Koreatown by the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.

-After finagling support from Pacific and Hollywood Divisions of the LAPD, her franchise in Koreatown has been promoted by Olympic Division’s Gordon Helper and Joseph Pelayo.
+After finagling support from Pacific and Hollywood Divisions of the LAPD, this convicted felon’s franchise in Koreatown has been promoted by Olympic Division’s Captain Tina Nieto, SLO Heidi Stoecklein, SLO Gordon Helper and SLO Joseph Pelayo.
 Gordon Helper has been sued by Hany Gerges, Konstantina Zarkas, and at least one other plaintiff.
-Joseph Pelayo has been sued by Vincent Pangaliwangan.
+Joseph Pelayo has been sued by Vincent Pagkaliwangan.

 1655 Euclid Street, Santa Monica, CA 90404 — on the arrest warrant